t0mpseN/-/README.md

 ## **Features**

-- OCR for screen captures
+- OCR for screen captures (usable on non-selectable text from images)
 - Dictionary integration for translations and examples (in some cases)
 - Runs entirely client-side
+- Editable text on User Interface

 ## **Installation**